ralphm10/battle-game/README.md

 # Battle!

-My first web application, a (very) simple game built using Ruby and the Sinatra framework.
+My first web application, a (very) simple game built using Ruby and the Sinatra framework and tested with Rspec and Capybara.

 ## Getting started
 ```